fbjoseph123/Code-Samples/README.md

 # Code Samples
-The above code samples are written in either R, Python, or Stata.
+The above code samples were written in either R, Python, or Stata.
 All of them were completed for graduate level classes.